html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

-When developing your backend logic, remember that the Authorization header and format of the POST body are specific to the GCM endpoint, so detect when the endpoint is for GCM and conditionally add the header and format the POST body.
+When developing your backend logic, remember that the Authorization header and format of the POST body are specific to the GCM endpoint, so detect when the endpoint is GCM and conditionally add the header and format the POST body.

 A downside to the current implementation of the Push API in Chrome is that you can't send a payload with a push message.
 Nope, nothing.
 The reason for this is that in a future implementation, payload will have to be encrypted on your server before it's sent to a push messaging endpoint.
-This way the endpoint, whatever push provider it is, will not be able to easily view the content of the push message.
+This way the endpoint, whatever push provider it is, will not be able to easily view the content of the push payload.
 This also protects against other vulnerabilities like poor validation of HTTPS certificates and man-in-the-middle attacks between your server and the push provider.
-However, this encryption isn't supported yet, so in the meantime you'll need to perform a [fetch](http://updates.html5rocks.com/2015/03/introduction-to-fetch) to get information needed to populate a notification.
+However, this encryption isn't supported yet, so in the meantime you'll need to perform a [fetch request](http://updates.html5rocks.com/2015/03/introduction-to-fetch) to get information needed to populate a notification.

 ## A More Complete Push Event Example